nextgis/nextgis_datastore/Codingstyle.md

 }
 ```

-6. The pointer asterisk and reference ampersand signs in the variable's declaration should be at left (not right).
+6. The pointer asterisk and reference ampersand signs in the variable's declaration should be at left (not right), close to the type name.
 In the dereferencing operation, the pointer asterisk sign must be on the right, close to the variable name.
 In the operation of taking the address, the  ampersand signs must be on the right, close to the variable name too.

 For example:
 ```